vickmuir/Backup/evault-bmr-plugin.md

 EVault BMR is a disaster recovery solution for Microsoft Windows that enables you to completely restore your server from a bare metal state after a disaster, such as an operating system or hardware failure, occurred.
 This system allows you to quickly restore the system image from a safe, secure location that is managed by {{site.data.keyword.BluSoftlayer_full}}.

 **Note**: BMR is a Microsoft Windows only product on physical servers.
 It is not available for virtual servers.
 Bare Metal Restores for Linux distributions aren't supported.
-BMR is only supported by EVault Agent 8.30 or lower.
+BMR is only supported by EVault Agent 8.30 or earlier versions.
 (30 June 2018).

 ## Capabilities provided

 - Restore your system to a select point-in-time.
 - Restore your system from image or file-based backups.
 - Restore your system from backups that are stored on the EVault.
-- A launchable recovery transaction that will allow you to restore your data without a bootable system.
+- A launchable recovery transaction that you can use to restore your data without a bootable system.

 ## Ordering the Plug-in